 The Agency entered into an Intergovernmental agreement with the City of Troutdale in January of 2018 for the City to loan the Urban Renewal Agency funds as necessary to support urban renewal activities.
-The Agency shall repay the loan following receipt of tax increment collections or other revenue; however, repayment of the principal amount from the loan and any accrued interest, shall not exceed five years from the Agency's first receipt of the loan proceeds.
+The Agency shall repay the loan following receipt of tax increment collections or other revenue; however, repayment of the principal amount from the loan and any accrued interest.
 As the Agency pays back the loan with tax increment collections, there is no schedule of future payments.